linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

         43f659b36f17        openzipkin/zipkin-mysql          "/bin/sh -c /mysql..."
 3 days ago          Up 3 days           0.0.0.0:3306->3306/tcp             mysql
         ~~~

-2. If it'sn't running, make sure you start the Zipkin services with the `docker-compose up` command first.
+2. If isn't running, make sure you start the Zipkin services with the `docker-compose up` command first.
 Then issue the MySQLdump with the following parameters from your Zipkin host machine.

         mysqldump --protocol=tcp -A -pzipkin -uzipkin > ~/database.bak